Device independent file format: DVI-to-PDF converters

 dvipdf is a tool to translate DVI files (generated by TeX) to PDF files.
-In current Linux distributions like Ubuntu, it is a thin wrapper around dvips and Ghostscript, and copyrighted to Artifex Software (the makers of Ghostscript).
+In current Linux distributions like Ubuntu, it is a thin wrapper around dvips and Ghostscript, and copyrighted by Artifex Software (the makers of Ghostscript).
 A possibly different program with the same name—described as a modified version of dvips—was announced in the late 1990s by Sergey Lesenko, however it was apparently never released.

 dvipdfm is a DVI-to-PDF translator developed by Mark A. Wicks.
 The early documentation of dvipdfm specifically mentions the limited availability of Lesenko's dvipdf as a reason for creating dvipdfm. dvipdfm supports most of the newer special functions of the PDF format, including bookmarks, annotations, thumbnails, and dvips specials—a feature making possible the inclusion of Encapsulated PostScript (.eps) files like METAPOST output—as well inclusion of JPEG and PNG images; other features of dvipdfm include partial font embedding (reducing file size) and balancing the internal PDF document trees to speed up rendering of large documents.
 Many of these features (except for the direct support for .eps files) are also present in pdfTeX, which typesets TeX directly to PDF.
 The 2004, 4th edition of the Guide to LaTeX compares them in the following way:

 dvipdfmx is an extended version of the dvipdfm DVI-to-PDF translator, included in current TeX distributions like TeX Live 2014 and MiKTeX 2.9.
 The primary goal of the dvipdfmx project is to support multi-byte character encodings and CJK character sets for East Asian languages. dvipdfmx is also included (in a somewhat modified form) in XeTeX.

 The 2nd, 2008 edition of the LaTeX Graphics Companion makes the following workflow suggestion: